What does “transgender” mean?

 For example, someone can feel dysphoria for not being able to express themselves and then later come to feel dysphoria about their body.
 Or someone’s dysphoria might focus exclusively on their body and not on gender expression.
 Or someone could be focused more on the dysphoria surrounding restrictions in gender expression and very little if any bodily dysphoria (though there is debate about this).

-Is being trans a mental disorder?
+Is being transgender a mental disorder?

-Do all trans people want surgery?
+Do all transgender people want surgery?

 Simply put: no. Many do.
 But not all.
 Some only want some of the surgeries but not others.
 Some are happy with just hormones.
 Some actually don’t want any hormones or surgery.
 Some cannot have surgery or take HRT because of medical conditions but of course they’re still trans.
 Some cannot afford it.
 Some would get it if they could press a magic button but don’t want to go through the ordeal of major, risky surgery.